Spoon Fishing For Trout: Guide Tactics For More Trout

 Covering All Levels of the Water Column

-To effectively cover the water column, it is important to have a systematic approach rather than randomly casting in all directions.
+To effectively cover the water column, I use a systematic approach rather than randomly casting in all directions.

 My recommended method for fishing a river and covering all parts of the water column involves starting with the first cast near the surface and gradually getting deeper with each consecutive cast until I hot fish or hit bottom.

-First Cast: Reel in immediately and slowly to cover the top part of the water column.
+First Cast: I reel immediately as it hits the water and reel slowly to cover the top part of the water column.

-Second Cast: Cast to the exact same spot as the first cast, allowing the spoon to sink 3 to 6 feet (3 to 6 seconds).
-Then lower your rod tip to or just below the water’s surface to effectively target the middle or lower part of the water column.
+Second Cast: I will cast to the exact same spot as the first cast, allowing the spoon to sink three to six feet (three to six seconds).
+Then I lower my rod tip to or just below the water’s surface to effectively target the middle or lower part of the water column.
 A low rod tip or a rod tip below the surface will keep the spoon deep.

-Third Cast: If you haven’t had a bite or hit the bottom on the first two casts, cast back to the exact same spot and let the spoon sink even longer or all the way to the bottom before starting the retrieval.
-Once it reaches the bottom, lift the rod tip 3 to 6 feet to suspend the spoon above the bottom.
+Third Cast: If I haven’t had a bite or hit the bottom on the first two casts, I cast back to the exact same spot and let the spoon sink even longer or all the way to the bottom before starting the retrieval.
+Once it reaches the bottom, I lift the rod tip three to six feet to suspend the spoon above the bottom.

-You know you are on the bottom when the line on the surface goes slack.
+I know when I’m on the bottom when the line on the surface goes slack.

-Repeat: Cast 3 to 5 feet down the river and repeat the process.
-Pay close attention to any bites or bumps during the three casts, as they can provide valuable information about the fish’s location.
-This allows you to eliminate ineffective casts and focus on the level at which the trout are actively feeding or holding.
+Repeat: I cast three to five feet down the river and repeat the process.
+I pay close attention to any bites or bumps during the three casts, as they can provide valuable information about the fish’s location.
+This allows me to eliminate ineffective casts and focus on the level at which the trout are actively feeding or holding.

 It’s important to note that achieving the correct depth and covering the water effectively requires patience and observation.